Secondary CMB temperature anisotropies from magnetic reheating: Corrections to the CMB angular power spectrum

-From Eqs.~(\ref{eq: Cl passive approx}) and (\ref{eq: Cl cross approx}), the shapes of the angular power spectra induced by non-Gaussian PMFs are the same as the primary CMB spectrum of $n_{\rm s}+2$ and $n_{\rm s}$ for the passive mode and the inhomogeneous magnetic reheating, respectively.
+From Eqs.~(\ref{eq: Cl passive approx}) and (\ref{eq: Cl cross approx}), the shapes of the angular power spectra induced by non-Gaussian PMFs are the same as the primary CMB spectrum of $n_{\rm s}+2$~(the passive mode) and $n_{\rm s}$~(inhomogeneous magnetic reheating), respectively.
 This feature can be shown in Fig.~\ref{fig: calD and Cl}.

+In this paper, we set the initial redshift~$z_i$ to that of the electroweak phase transition.
+However, the correlation $\Braket{B^{2}\zeta}$ can be initiated when the PMFs are generated during inflation.
+In this case, the initial redshift~$z_i$ should go back to reheating epoch, corresponding to the conformal time $\eta_{\nu}/\eta_{B}\approx 10^{17}$.
+When we choose this redshift as the initial time, the effect of inhomogeneous magnetic reheating on the CMB temperature anisotropy would be enhanced.
+In this sense, we will give conservative results in the next section.